Silaspace/PiPad/README.md

         data = BytesIO(buffer.data())
         buffer.close()
 ```
-- Here this code has been wrote to turn whats been applied to the canvas into a png format so it can be manipulated.
+- Here this code has been wrote to turn whats been applied to the canvas into a PNG format so it can be manipulated.
 ```
         img = Image.open(data)
         img = PIL.ImageOps.invert(img)